VictoriaSweet/scary-potato/README.md

 ## 📖 How to Use

-Here's how you can make the most of Plant Sitter:
+Here's how you can make the most of Plant Parenthood:

 1. Launch the app
 2. Sign in or create a new account